iqs8/Subreddit-Data-Visualiser/README.md

 # Usage

 1: create reddit app at https://www.reddit.com/prefs/apps
-in app.js insert your encoded app id and secret on line 85 and reddit username and password on line 87
+in app.js in servertest insert your encoded app id and secret on line 85 and reddit username and password

-2: run `npm start`
+2: run `npm start` from STEST

+3: run `node app.js` from servertest

 3: input subreddit and wait for data to be displayed (might have to wait a few seconds to get data